Apmoek/FixWindowsLibrary/README.md

 ## Getting Started

 To get started, simply browse through the list of common problems and follow the solutions provided.
 Each solution includes detailed steps and screenshots (where applicable) to guide you through the process.

+## Common Problems and Solutions

+### Problem 1: Slow Performance

+**Symptoms:**
+- Slow boot times
+- Lag while opening applications
+- General sluggishness

+**Solutions:**

+1. **Disable Startup Programs**
+   - Press `Ctrl + Shift + Esc` to open Task Manager.
+   - Go to the `Startup` tab.
+   - Disable unnecessary startup programs.

+2. **Check for Malware**
+   - Run a full system scan using Windows Defender or a trusted third-party antivirus.

+3. **Optimize Storage**
+   - Use `Disk Cleanup` to remove unnecessary files.
+   - Consider upgrading to an SSD for better performance.

+### Problem 2: Network Connectivity Issues

+**Symptoms:**
+- No internet access
+- Slow internet speed
+- Frequent disconnections

+**Solutions:**

+1. **Restart Router and PC**
+   - Restart your router.
+   - Restart your computer.

+2. **Update Network Drivers**
+   - Go to `Device Manager`.
+   - Find `Network adapters`, right-click your adapter, and select `Update driver`.

+3. **Reset Network Settings**
+   - Go to `Settings > Network & Internet > Status`.
+   - Click on `Network reset`.

+### Problem 3: Windows Update Problems

+**Symptoms:**
+- Updates fail to install
+- Stuck on update screen
+- Update errors

+**Solutions:**

+1. **Run Windows Update Troubleshooter**
+   - Go to `Settings > Update & Security > Troubleshoot`.
+   - Select `Windows Update` and run the troubleshooter.

+2. **Clear Windows Update Cache**
+   - Open `Command Prompt` as an administrator.
+   - Run the following commands:
+     ```shell
+     net stop wuauserv
+     net stop bits
+     rename C:\Windows\SoftwareDistribution SoftwareDistribution.old
+     net start wuauserv
+     net start bits
+     ```

+### Problem 4: Application Crashes

+**Symptoms:**
+- Apps crashing unexpectedly
+- Errors when launching apps

+**Solutions:**

+1. **Update the Application**
+   - Check for updates for the specific application.
+   - Install the latest version.

+2. **Run Compatibility Mode**
+   - Right-click the app icon.
+   - Select `Properties > Compatibility`.
+   - Check `Run this program in compatibility mode for` and select an earlier version of Windows.

+### Problem 5: Blue Screen of Death (BSOD)

+**Symptoms:**
+- Blue screen with error message
+- System crash

+**Solutions:**

+1. **Check for Hardware Issues**
+   - Ensure all hardware is properly connected.
+   - Run hardware diagnostics.

+2. **Update Drivers**
+   - Go to `Device Manager`.
+   - Update all outdated drivers.

+3. **Use System Restore**
+   - Go to `Control Panel > System and Security > System`.
+   - Select `System protection > System Restore`.
+   - Choose a restore point before the issue started.

+## Contributing

+We welcome contributions from the community!
+If you have a solution to a common problem not listed here, feel free to create a pull request.
+Please ensure your solution is detailed and includes any relevant screenshots.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or need further assistance, please open an issue or contact the repository maintainer at [your-email@example.com](mailto:your-email@example.com).